 - The MAC

-Sometimes, the MAC is joined directly with the ciphertext; in this cases, there's only one output.
+Sometimes, the MAC is joined directly with the ciphertext; in this case, there's only one output.
 If this is not the case, concatenating both is a common and valid practice.
 Do note that you should never concatenate things in crypto if you don't know what you're doing, it will expose you to well-known attacks.

 Good examples are ChaCha20-Poly1305 and AES-GCM.
 Any combination of cipher and MAC you come up with is very likely insecure.